nextleap-project/countermitm/3_gossip.md

 We can make use of the included keys to check them for consistency without additional privacy leakage.

-This allows us to warn about machine-in-the-middle (mitm) attacks on one of the direct connections.
+This enables MUAs to warn about machine-in-the-middle (mitm) attacks on one of the direct connections.
 This forces attackers to intercept multiple connections to split the recipients into consistent 'world views'.
 The need to attack multiple connections in turn increases the chance of detecting the attack by out of band verification.

 The approach is applicable to other asymmetric encryption schemes with multi recipient messages.
 It is independent of the key distribution